Hitchint History, Family Crest & Coats of Arms

 The surname Hitchint was first found in Hertfordshire at Hitchin, a market town and parish, and the head of a union, in the hundred of Hitchin and Pirton.
 The place name pre-dates the Norman Conquest as the first record the place was found c.
 945 as Hiccam.
 By the time of the Domesday Book, the town was known as Hiz, and literally meant "place in the territory of the tribe called Hicce. " The river Hiz is nearby and no doubt the river's name was derived from the same.
 As far as the surname is concerned, the first record of the name was John Hichum who was listed in the Rotuli Hundredorum of 1279 in Oxfordshire.
 A few years later, the name Hichoun was listed in the Assize Rolls of Cheshire in 1286.

-Important Dates for the Hitchint family
+Early History of the Hitchint family

 This web page shows only a small excerpt of our Hitchint research.
 Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hitchint History in all our PDF Extended History products and printed products wherever possible.